GMOD/jbrowse-components/website/docs/developer_guides/pluggable_elements.md

 - `statusCallback` - not implemented yet but in the future may allow you to report the status of your loading operations
 - `headers` - set of HTTP headers as a JSON object
+- anything from the `renderProps` of the display model type gets passed to the getFeatures opts

-We return an rxjs Observable from getFeatures.
-This is similar to a JBrowse 1 getFeatures call, where we pass each feature to a featureCallback, tell it when we are done with finishCallback, and send errors to errorCallback, except we do all those things with the Observable
+We return an rxjs `Observable` from `getFeatures`.
+This is similar to a JBrowse 1 getFeatures call, where we pass each feature to a `featureCallback`, tell it when we are done with `finishCallback`, and send errors to `errorCallback`, except we do all those things with the `Observable`

-Here is a "conversion" of JBrowse 1 getFeatures callbacks to JBrowse 2 observable calls
+Here is a "conversion" of JBrowse-1-style `getFeatures` callbacks to JBrowse 2 observable calls

 - `featureCallback(new SimpleFeature(...))` -> `observer.next(new SimpleFeature(...))`